-Other OSHA Requirements and Programs
+Other OSHA Requirements & Programs Chemical Hazards

-associated with accidents in the poultry processing industry in OSHA’s computer database include:
+Chemicals associated with accidents in the poultry processing industry in OSHA’s computer database include:

 - Phosphoric acid in combination with sodium hydroxide,

 - "Foam cleaner," and

 - Hydraulic fluid (Hydraulic fluid from a broken line contributed to the 1991 fire at Imperial Foods in Hamlet, NC).

 Other changes in the use of chemicals in response to HACCP include:

 - Increased chlorine sprays and rinses on processing equipment in evisceration and reprocessing and total chlorine in the chiller,

 - Use of antimicrobial chemicals in sprays or in the chiller to reduce E. coli and Salmonella,

 - A larger quantity of wastewater treatment chemicals used due to the greater volume of wastewater,

-quantities of and new toxic chemicals used in on-site laboratory testing for Salmonella and E. coli.
+- Larger quantities of and new toxic chemicals used in on-site laboratory testing for Salmonella and E. coli.

 OSHA has a number of standards designed to control employee exposure to specific chemicals.
 These standards are found in 29 CFR 1910 Subpart Z - Toxic and Hazardous Substances.

 In addition, OSHA has two important standards that require programs to evaluate and control a variety of chemical hazards in the workplace.
 These standards are: